cbz20/khtpp/docs/Input.md

 - via an \ref Interactive "interactive dialogue" (recommended for beginners),
 - via a \ref FileDefinition ".kht-file", or
-- from existing .kht-file by passing certain \ref NewFromOld "optional arguments".
+- from an existing .kht-file by passing certain \ref NewFromOld "optional arguments".

 \section Interactive Interactive tangle definition

-Run the program without any arguments:
+Run the program without any argument:

 \code{.sh}
 ./kht++